Want More Speed? Stop Running So Fast and Fix the Portfolio First

 The Overload Trap

-We see it all the time.
-A PMO leader told me just yesterday how overloaded their team was — projects piling up, executives pushing for “faster, faster” delivery, and then… complaints about low quality and having to rework projects that have gone wrong.
+We see this over and over.
+A PMO leader told me just yesterday how overloaded their team was.
+Projects were piling up, executives were pushing for “faster, faster” delivery, followed by the inevitable complaints about low quality and expensive rework.

-Let’s do the math: Is it really faster if you have to do it twice?
+Do the math.
+Is it really faster if you have to do it twice?

-This isn't a new problem.
-In fact, 40% of project failures happen before the project even starts — not because teams fail to execute, but because too much work was approved without forcing real trade-offs at the portfolio level.
-If you don’t get those decisions right up front, you’re setting your teams up to fail.
+This isn’t a new problem.
+In fact, 40% of project failures happen before the project even starts.
+Not because teams can’t execute, but because too much work gets approved without forcing real trade-offs at the portfolio level.
+Get those decisions wrong up front and you’ve already set your teams up to fail.

 The Real Secret to Speed: Slowing Down

-Project prioritization isn’t just a nice-to-have — it’s essential.
-When teams are stretched too thin, it’s rarely a resource problem.
+Project prioritization isn’t optional.
+When teams are stretched too thin, it’s almost never a lack of people.
 It’s a prioritization problem.
-Speed breaks down when too many initiatives are approved without forcing real choices about what won’t be done.
+Delivery slows when too many initiatives get the green light without forcing real choices about what won’t be done.

 Saying No Without Getting Fired

-Executives love big ideas — but big ideas without prioritization are just a list of wishes.
-This is where data becomes your best friend: it shifts the conversation from opinion to consequence.
+Executives love big ideas.
+But big ideas without prioritization are just a wish list.
+This is where data shifts the conversation from opinion to consequence.

-We often illustrate this with a simple exercise: force a few “must-do” executive pet projects into an already full portfolio and see what breaks.
-In one recent session, the impact was stark — a $200M loss from derailing higher-value work.
+We often use a simple exercise.
+Add a few “must-do” executive projects to an already full portfolio and see what gets displaced.
+In one recent session, the impact was clear.
+A $200M loss from pushing higher-value work aside.

 Culture Eats Tools for Breakfast

-Yes, technology can help.
-AI, PPM software, and better dashboards can bring order to chaos — but they won’t fix bad habits.
-If leaders still reward saying “yes” to everything and punish difficult trade-off conversations, no tool in the world will save you.
+Tech can help.
+AI, PPM software, dashboards can make problems visible.
+But they won’t fix bad habits.
+If leaders still reward saying “yes” to everything and dodge tough trade-off conversations, no tool on earth will save you.

 The Bottom Line